nickloman/nickloman.github.com/_posts/2019-10-14-balti-and-bioinformatics-2019.md

 University of Birmingham

-9am - 5pm, 14th November 2019
+12pm - 5pm, 14th November 2019

 Balti @ 6pm

 ## How to get here

-Location: Room WG12, Biosciences Building, University of Birmingham
+Location: Room WG12, Aston Webb Building, University of Birmingham

 (From University Station, turn left, walk down hill and follow signs for lapworth museum.
 We'll have signage from there.